The Platooning Extension for Veins.

 make -j <number of cores of your PC>

-First, download the package for processing OMNeT++ result files
+First, download the R package for processing OMNeT++ result files without extracting the archive.

 console type